 Accept Decline

-2 years Corporate, News, Weddings
+3 years News, Weddings

 CREDITS @EMILIEGARCINPHOTOGRAPHE

-How to stick to the budget?
+How to Stick to the Budget?

-The wedding day is an emotional and sensitive event, it is special and when emotions are involved, we humans tend to make decisions we regret after.To stick to your plan while being true to yourself, I would suggest you make a shortlist as a couple of non-negotiable points.
-For instance, if you would like to have a venue with a sea view or a famous DJ or band.
-Knowing your deal-breakers will help you to make decisions easily.
+Your wedding day is an emotional event, and when emotions are involved, it’s easy to make decisions you’ll regret later.
+To stay on track and true to your vision, create a shortlist of non-negotiable items as a couple.
+For example, you might want a venue with a sea view or a top-tier DJ or band.
+Knowing your deal-breakers will make decision-making much easier.

-Let’s Break it Down!
+Let’s Break It Down!

-Before we dive into each category, please keep in mind the fact that this is just an example and of course, you can play with it.
+Before we dive into each category, remember that this is just an example, and you can adjust it as needed.

 Venue 10%